amishsaxena/iitrs/README.md

 # iitrs

-DBMS course project for building a raiway reservation system
+DBMS course project for building a railway reservation system